MicrosoftDocs/defender-docs/defender-endpoint/linux-support-ebpf.md

 - [Microsoft Defender for Endpoint on Linux](microsoft-defender-endpoint-linux.md)
 - [Microsoft Defender for Endpoint Plan 1](microsoft-defender-endpoint.md)
 - [Microsoft Defender for Endpoint Plan 2](microsoft-defender-endpoint.md)
+-
+> [!NOTE]
+>Starting with MDE Linux version 101.2408.0000, Auditd will not longer be supported as a supplementary event provider.
+For more details, refer to the FAQs at the end.

-The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux provides supplementary event data for Linux operating systems. eBPF can be used as an alternative technology to auditd because eBPF helps address several classes of issues seen with the auditd event provider and is beneficial in the areas of performance and system stability.
+The extended Berkeley Packet Filter (eBPF) for Microsoft Defender for Endpoint on Linux provides supplementary event data for Linux operating systems. eBPF helps address several classes of issues seen with the auditd event provider and is beneficial in the areas of performance and system stability.

 Key benefits include: